BerylliuMM2000/CS224N/README.md

 5. Added abs(diff(pool1, pool2)) along with the two original pooling outcomes to train similarity task.

 Accuracy: 0.520, 0.795, 0.529, (0.615)

+Update 03/17: tried concat -> dropout -> dnese to 64 -> dropout -> dense to 1 architecture, achieved 0.75
+dev accuracy when training **only** the similarity task using dropout rate = 0.3 and epochs = 12.
+Can try 15 epochs (Suspecting training for few more epochs may make it better?)
+0.5 dropout rate has only 0.71 acc.
+0.4 dropout = 0.74 acc.
+We'll keep dropout = 0.3 for later.